Caring for the environment and the people in the communities in which we operate are core to Cory’s values.

-Cory’s Community Fund supports activities in the community that generate positive improvements in local people’s lives.
+Cory’s Community Fund supports activities in our local communities that generate positive improvements in local people’s lives.

 Eligible groups/projects could receive a grant of up to £7,500.
-Cory will distribute funding across multiple groups/projects during 2020 and 2021.
-Applications for the first funding round close on 15th November 2020.
+Cory will be distributing funding across multiple groups/projects during 2020 and 2021.
+Applications for the first funding round closed on 15th November 2020.

 Bexley Eco Festival

 In partnership with Bexley Council and other local companies, in 2019 we supported the first Eco Family Festival at the historic Lesnes Abbey.
 The sold-out event in attracted 400 visitors and almost 30 stall holders, exhibitors and performers.

 This year, the festival is being taken virtual!
 The theme for the 2020 Virtual Bexley Eco Festival is Sustainability & Wellbeing.
 The festival will feature live entertainment, talks, webinars and demonstrations about what’s going on in the Bexley community; as well as family fun activities, eco-positive how to’s, advice on health and well-being and lots more.
 You can find out more about it and register your interest here.

 Cory is a member of the Thames Skills Academy (TSA).
 In 2019 the TSA achieved some significant successes, including: